mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 to serve high nobles.
 Initiates in the program were the cream of the crop, selected from thousands of candidates within the Core.
-The group trained at a secure facility known as ‘the Keep’, located on a high seamount in the world’s northern hemisphere.
+The group trained at a secure facility known as 'the Keep', located on a high seamount in the world's northern hemisphere.
 When the Psionic Suppressions occurred, the group resisted dissolution and incarceration, resulting in a bloody confrontation with a battalion of Imperial